 Our objectives are twofold:

 Insurance – Insurance coverage in developing economies remain stubbornly low.
 Where insurance markets do exist, they need to be made more robust and inclusive.
 This work area is important to the WBG twin goals because: i) insurance helps reduce or avoid poverty in the face of adversity, with paid insurance claims having a long-term benefit well beyond the immediate event (avoiding measures like selling income-generating assets or taking children out of school) and ii) insurance can reduce poverty beyond compensating losses through claims payments, and benefit also the uninsured and the overall economy through quantifying and reducing risk, enhancing access to credit, and enabling greater savings and investments – serving as an important source of long-term domestic capital.
 Furthermore, insurance offers the most effective risk management especially for events of low frequency but high severity that are on the rise due to climate change.

 What We Do:

 Our work focuses on ensuring that elderly poverty is alleviated by the provision of income in retirement through pension systems that are adequate, efficient, sustainable and secure.
 Furthermore, our work contributes to fair, safe and stable insurance markets that serve all segments of society.
 To achieve this, we help clients to adapt and implement international standards and practices towards legal/regulatory frameworks where insurance markets and pension systems can thrive, and we strengthen the capacity of supervisors and other stakeholders to fulfil their potential.
-We also contribute to promoting the productive investment of institutional investors’ assets – not only to support the goal of providing adequate and secure pensions and insurance but also to provide an important source of long-term financing for development.
-We also assist government clients with their strategies to establish SIFs and SWFs, including green SIFs, and work on the development of the PE/VC eco-system in less sophisticated markets.
+We also contribute to promoting the productive investment of institutional investors’ assets – not only to support the goal of providing adequate and secure pensions and insurance but also to provide an important source of long-term financing for development and sustainable growth.
+The key areas of work are described below:

 - Strategic Reforms to Pension Systems: Designing and supporting the implementation of public and private pension reforms, including macro, fiscal, market, and regulatory aspects.